 a date by which the cost estimate will be provided, having regard to the explanation provided;

-where the Modification Proposal is a Self-Governance Modification Proposal, the Code Administrator may invite each Transporter, each User, each Independent Gas Transporter and Non-Code Party (if any) to make representations in respect of whether such Modification Proposal should be a Self-Governance Modification Proposal.
+where the Modification Proposal is a Self-Governance Modification Proposal, the Code Administrator may invite each Transporter, each User, each Independent Gas Transporter, the CDSP and Non-Code Party (if any) to make representations in respect of whether such Modification Proposal should be a Self-Governance Modification Proposal.

 Determination

-If the Modification Panel does not, at the meeting, make a determination pursuant to paragraph 7.2.3(a), 7.2.4(a) or 7.2.4(b) the Code Administrator may refer the Modification Proposal to the relevant, or a new, Workgroup.
+If the Modification Panel does not, at the meeting, make a determination pursuant to paragraph 7.2.3(b), 7.2.4(a) or 7.2.4(b) the Code Administrator may refer the Modification Proposal to the relevant, or a new, Workgroup.

 Workgroup Assessment

-If the Modification Panel determines pursuant to paragraph 7.2.3(a)(ii) that the Modification Proposal should proceed to Workgroup Assessment or determines pursuant to paragraph 11.4.4(b) that a Request should proceed to Workgroup Assessment the Code Administrator shall within ten (10) Business Days of such determination finalise the Terms of Reference in accordance with paragraph 12.9 and notify each Transporter, each Independent Gas Transporter and each User of the composition of the Workgroup and invite each Transporter, each User, each Independent Gas Transporter and Non-Code Party (if any) to make representations in respect of the Modification Proposal within fifteen (15) Business Days following the date of the invitation.
+If the Modification Panel determines pursuant to paragraph 7.2.3(b)(ii) that the Modification Proposal should proceed to Workgroup Assessment or determines pursuant to paragraph 11.4.4(b) that a Request should proceed to Workgroup Assessment the Code Administrator shall within ten (10) Business Days of such determination finalise the Terms of Reference in accordance with paragraph 12.9 and notify each Transporter, each Independent Gas Transporter and each User and the CDSP of the composition of the Workgroup and invite each Transporter, each User, each Independent Gas Transporter and Non-Code Party (if any) and the CDSP to make representations in respect of the Modification Proposal within fifteen (15) Business Days following the date of the invitation.

 Non-Code Parties